These whole-grain buckwheat crêpes are delicious with both savory and sweet fillings.

 Savory vinaigrette: In a small saucepan, add 2 tablespoons of olive oil and the chopped shallots.
 Cook on medium-low heat until soft.
 Add the Dijon mustard, lemon juice, red wine vinegar and honey.
 Stir until hot and bubbly then turn off the heat.
 Set aside.

 Make the batterbatter

 To a blender, add the JUST Egg, milk, buckwheat flour, salt and oil.
 Blend until smooth.

-Warm a large non-stick pan over medium heat.
+Warm a large nonstick pan over medium heat.
 Coat the pan lightly with coconut oil.
-Pour in enough batter such that when you swirl it around, it coats the entire bottom of the pan in a thin layer.
+Pour in enough batter so when you swirl it around, it coats the entire bottom of the pan in a thin layer.
 As the crêpe cooks, run a spatula around the edge to loosen for flipping.
-Cook 1-2 minutes on each side, flipping when the top of the crêpe is nearly dry.
-It takes a few crêpes to get a hang of it, so don’t worry if the first few are a bit messy.
+Cook 1 to 2 minutes on each side, flipping when the top of the crêpe is nearly dry.
 Stack your crêpes on a plate and keep covered with plastic wrap until you’re ready to assemble.

 Sweet: Lay each crêpe on a plate.
-Spread or drizzle center of crepe with 1-2 tablespoons of almond butter, then top with desired amount of roasted pear slices.
+Spread or drizzle center of crepe with 1 to 2 tablespoons of almond butter then top with desired amount of roasted pear slices.
 Fold or roll to your preference.
-Garnish with maple syrup and a sprinkle cinnamon, plus any other toppings you like.
+Garnish with maple syrup and cinnamon, plus any other toppings you like.

 Savory: Lay each crêpe on a plate.
 Add desired amount of braised leeks and potato scramble to the center.
 Fold over or roll to your preference.
 Drizzle lightly with vinaigrette.
 Garnish with lemon zest and fresh thyme.